rstoddard24/rstoddard24.github.io/index.md

 I am a data scientist, who is passionate about looking at signals in data to understand complex global challenges.

-I am defended my PhD in chemical engineering with a concentration in data science at University of Washington.
+I recently defended my PhD in chemical engineering with a concentration in data science at University of Washington.
 My PhD research focused on applying machine learning to improve efficiency and stability of solar cells.

 Check out some of my recent work in the [Projects](projects.md) and